TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Lab_06.md

 # ACIT 4630 – Lab 6 – Public Key Infrastructure (PKI)

-NOTE: This lab will be done on Kali Linux
+>NOTE: This lab will be done on Kali Linux.
-The instructions are adapted from [seedsecuritylabs.org](https://seedsecuritylabs.org/Labs_20.04/Files/Crypto_PKI/Crypto_PKI.pdf)
+>The instructions are adapted from [seedsecuritylabs.org](https://seedsecuritylabs.org/Labs_20.04/Files/Crypto_PKI/Crypto_PKI.pdf)

 ## Instructions:
 Public key cryptography is the foundation of today's secure communication, but it is subject to man-in-the-middle attacks when one side of communication sends its public key to the other side.
 The fundamental problem is that there is no easy way to verify the ownership of a public key, i.e., given a public key and its claimed owner information, how do we ensure that the public key is indeed owned by the claimed owner?
 The Public Key Infrastructure (PKI) is a practical solution to this problem.